Who should apply?

 Candidates for the BSN degree must present a total of at least 120 credits, with a minimum of 30 credits earned at Mason to fulfill requirements for graduation.

-All RN to BSN pathway courses are offered online.
+All RN to BSN and Co-enrollment program courses are offered online.
 Online course offerings vary by semester.
 Not all general education or nursing prerequisite courses are offered online.

 Mason Core and General Electives